-Additionally, the policy of SVPTI is that the school catalog will be periodically updated as necessary with catalog addenda.
-However, all catalogs will otherwise be updated and republished as a new edition at least every two years.
+Additionally, the policy of SVPTI is that the school catalog will be annually updated as necessary with catalog addenda.
+However, all catalogs will otherwise be updated and republished as a new edition every year.
 The period covered by any particular catalog will be clearly stated on the cover/title page of the catalog.

-In addition to receiving the school catalog, which contain outline of all training programs, if necessary students might receive a program specific brochure from school and/or from the program's instructor if available.
+In addition to receiving the school catalog, which contains outline of all training programs, if necessary students might receive a program specific brochure from school and/or from the program's instructor if available.